• Skip to primary navigation

 What You Need for This Recipe

-The key to making this soup rich and flavorful is using fresh, high-quality ingredients.
-Each component plays an important role in building depth and balance.
+The key to making this soup rich and flavorful is using fresh, high-quality ingredients; for a classic appetizer pairing, learn about deviled eggs explanation and uses.

 • Red Bell Peppers - Roasting them enhances their sweetness and brings out a subtle smoky depth.
 If fresh peppers aren't available, jarred roasted red peppers can be used in a pinch.